Mis-Shapes: Release

 "Mis-Shapes" was released as a double A-sided single with "Sorted for E's & Wizz" on 25 September 1995.
 The double-A sided single reached number two on the UK Singles Chart, though the single did attract controversy due to the drug themes of "Sorted for E's and Wizz".
 It was Pulp's second successive number-two hit in 1995, with "Common People" having reached the same position in June.
 As a standalone single, "Mis-Shapes" reached number 15 in Finland and number 25 in Sweden.
+In the UK, on 7 October 1996, a 7-inch single with a blue vinyl disc was issued.

 Despite being one of Pulp's biggest hits it did not appear on their best of album Hits.
 Cocker reflected on the song in 1999, "I can't really listen to that song anymore to be honest but I know at the time I was quite excited.
 It was like all the kind of speccy losers were coming out the libraries and taking over.
 That was my idea.
 It was a nice idea but unfortunately it didn't quite happen did it?"